 It was reported last week that patterns of spending will likely change once lockdown is lifted.
-A recent survey conducted by PwC found that consumers intend to reward more responsible retailers and those that have looked after their staff during this time.
-They also stated that they intend to shop more on their local high streets; favouring independent retailers over their larger counterparts.
+A recent survey conducted by PwC found that consumers intend to support independents and reward more responsible retailers and those that have looked after their staff during this time.
+They stated that they intend to shop more on their local high streets; favouring indie retailers over their larger counterparts.
 This news can bring hope to many competing with the likes of Amazon, which is now reportedly selling around a staggering £8,800 worth of goods per second.

 With queues to supermarkets in some places leaving consumers with a wait of more than three hours and stock levels running incredibly low at other physical stores, it’s little wonder that people are turning to online shopping.
 Sites such as Amazon are proving particularly popular; acting as a one-stop shop for a whole host of weird and wonderful items that people are now realising they need.
 As an independent, this Amazon-style experience could ensure survival through the lockdown.